FuelLabs/sway/docs/src/reference/contributing_to_sway.md

 Congratulations!
 You've now got everything setup and are ready to start making contributions.

-### Finding something to work on
+## Finding something to work on

 There are many ways in which you may contribute to the Sway project, some of which involve coding knowledge and some which do not.
 A few examples include:

 - Reporting bugs
 - Adding documentation to the Sway book
-- Adding new features or buigfixes for which there is already an open issue
+- Adding new features or bugfixes for which there is already an open issue
 - making Feature requests

 Check out our [Help Wanted](https://github.com/FuelLabs/sway/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22), [Sway Book](https://github.com/FuelLabs/sway/issues?q=is%3Aopen+is%3Aissue+label%3A%22The+Sway+Book%22) or [Good First Issue](https://github.com/FuelLabs/sway/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) issues to find a suitable task.